Immigration detention refers to the government practice of detaining refugees, people seeking asylum and other migrants for administrative purposes.

 The Geneva Convention (art.
 26) also states that “each Contracting state shall accord to refugees lawfully in its territory the right to choose their place of residence and to move freely within its territory, subject to any regulations applicable to aliens generally in the same circumstances.”

-With regard to encamped refugees, keeping refugees in closed camps has economic implications for both the refugees and host communities, because refugees could be self-sufficient and contributing to the local economies.
-Refugees who have been de-skilled by effective “warehousing” policies lose their economic capacity at great expense to their current and future human potential.
+Further, refugees who have been de-skilled by effective “warehousing” policies lose their economic capacity at great expense to their current and future human potential.
 This cost is borne by the country of asylum if they are unable to return to their country of origin or to be resettled in a third country.
 Years of enforced idleness also undermine their ability to successfully re-integrate in their home countries, should conditions improve, or to integrate in countries of resettlement.

-The International Coalition on Detention of Refugees, Asylum Seekers and Migrants is a recently formed coalition of over 200 non-governmental groups and individuals working around the world providing legal, social and other services, carrying out research and reporting, and doing advocacy and policy work on behalf of refugees, migrants, and asylum seekers, who have come together to network and share information on detention in their countries and to promote greater respect for the human rights of detainees.
+The International Coalition on Detention of Refugees, Asylum Seekers and Migrants is a recently formed coalition of over 200 non-governmental groups and individuals working around the world providing legal, social and other services, carrying out research and reporting, and doing advocacy and policy work on behalf of refugees, migrants, and asylum seekers.
+Members of the Coalition come together to network and share information on detention in their countries and to promote greater respect for the human rights of detainees.

 The International Detention Coalition believes that detention of refugees, asylum seekers and migrants should be avoided.
 Alternatives such as supervised release, regular reporting requirements or posting bail, should be considered and pursued before detention.